 My cousin from Bakonysarkany came over yesterday, and his wife and I went through some bathroom stuff that they could take home to their two young girls.
 We counted 28 half bottles of shampoo and conditioner, I mean what is wrong with me?
 Also, I went through all our linens and counted 25 sets!
 So that’s bottom sheet, duvet cover with two pillow cases; I could open my own linen shop!
 Not to mention 12 throw blankets, dozens of decorative and sleeping pillows, and 12 duvets!
 Of course they are from when we had our Bed and Breakfast and our homestay students, but I feel a little bit like a hoarder.

 The majority of our things stayed with the house; the beds, wardrobes, tables and chairs, benches, bathroom shelving, vanity, couches, end tables, curtains and all the things needed to maintain the garden.
 They also got a variety of kitchen things too, because that is also something I apparently hoard.
-Now when I say hoard, it is probably in the realm of normal collections, just having started with nothing in 2011, and nearly nothing in 2016, makes me wonder why I feel the need to use anything more than bare minimum.
+Now when I say hoard, it is probably in the realm of normal collections, just having started with nothing in 2011, and nearly nothing in 2016, makes me wonder why I feel the need to have anything more than bare minimum.
 I thought I had this minimalist thing down!
 Apparently not as well as I thought.

 I have started little piles of books going to certain people, returning others to school and of course those of which I will need to bring… I feel that most things I will never read or use again, however, it is hard to say what line of work I will end up in… that is the cool part of expat life…